lukeyou05/tacky-borders/README.md

   #   - RoundSmall: Slightly rounded corners
   #   - Or specify any numeric value for a custom radius
   border_radius: Auto

+  # initialize_delay: Time (in ms) before the border appears after opening a new window
+  # unminimize_delay: Time (in ms) before the border appears after unminimizing a window
+  #
+  # These settings help accommodate window animations (e.g., open or unminimize animations).
+  # Set these to 0 if window animations are disabled.
+  #
+  # These can also be used to accommodate border animations (e.g., fade animations).
+  initialize_delay: 200
+  unminimize_delay: 150

   # active_color: the color of the active window's border
   # inactive_color: the color of the inactive window's border